Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Consistency of assumptions in DGLV

-We now check all of the assumptions made in the computation of the DGLV radiative energy loss for: the corrected and uncorrected results; the exponential and truncated step scattering center distributions; charm quarks and gluons; and for large ($L = 5~\mathrm{fm}$) and small ($L = 1~\mathrm{fm}$) systems (Fig.'s \ref{fig:largeformationtime2}--\ref{fig:implicitlargepathlengthassumption}).
-All calculations use constant $\mu=0.5~\mathrm{GeV}$, and $\lambda = 1~\mathrm{fm}$ which are approximate averages in $\mathrm{A} + \mathrm{A}$ collisions, and standard benchmark choices \cite{Armesto:2011ht}.
+We now check all of the assumptions made in the computation of the DGLV radiative energy loss for: the corrected and uncorrected results; the exponential and truncated step scattering center distributions; charm quarks and gluons; and for large ($L = 5~\mathrm{fm}$) and small ($L = 1~\mathrm{fm}$) systems (\crefrange{fig:largeformationtime2}{fig:implicitlargepathlengthassumption}).
+All calculations use constant $\mu=0.5~\mathrm{GeV}$, and $\lambda_g = 1~\mathrm{fm}$ which are approximate averages in $\mathrm{A} + \mathrm{A}$ collisions, and standard benchmark choices \cite{Armesto:2011ht}.